Brian Tyms

-Brian Edward Tyms (born February 21, 1989) is a former American football wide receiver.
-He played college football at Florida A&M. He signed with the San Francisco 49ers as undrafted free agent in 2012.
-He has also been a member of the Miami Dolphins, Cleveland Browns, New England Patriots, Indianapolis Colts, Hamilton Tiger-Cats, Toronto Argonauts, Orlando Apollos, and Salt Lake Stallions.
+Brian Gordon Tyms (born February 21, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Florida A&M Rattlers.
+Tyms signed with the San Francisco 49ers as undrafted free agent in 2012.
+He was also a member of the Miami Dolphins, Cleveland Browns, New England Patriots, Indianapolis Colts, Hamilton Tiger-Cats, Toronto Argonauts, Orlando Apollos, and Salt Lake Stallions.